billpg/POP3Listener/BuildYourOwnPOP3Server.md

 # What now?
 I hope you enjoyed building your very own POP3 service using the POP3 Listener component.
 The above was a simple project to get you going.
 If you do encounter an issue or you have a question, please open an issue on the project’s github page.

+## Suggested Exercises:
+- Can you get TLS to work with a self-signed certificate?
+The listener object has place for you to pass in a loaded PFK file.
+- There are other `On...` handlers inside the `Events` object.
+Experiment with writing handlers for them.